ayhon/write-ups/src/LakeCTF2022/fun-type-system/part-1.md

 restrictions for a keyword you'll find in other languages.

 Also, if your type takes 2 generics as "type arguments", you can use the infix syntax to apply them.
-These are called [infix operators](https://www.scala-Lang.org/files/archive/spec/2.11/03-types.html#infix-types), which means that the following two are equivalent
+These are called <a href="https://www.scala-Lang.org/files/archive/spec/2.11/03-types.html#infix-types">infix operators</a>, which means that the following two are equivalent
 ```scala
 =~:[Flag,Flag]